Luxed/nvim-config/notes.md

 # TODO

-- ~~Move some plugin configurations to own files (in autoload or in new directory with dynamic loading)~~
-- Move entire config to Lua
 - Look into `netrw` (built in file explorer) to potentially replace NERDTree (only used for quick look at project or sometimes "project drawer" style which doesn't fit Vim very well)
-- Make interface to create Lua mappings without needing to use strings
-- Fix error message when Language server doesn't implement `textDocument/documentHighlight` Buffer bound keys might be more difficult to handle (this might grow too big and slow down)
+- Make interface to create Lua mappings without needing to use strings Buffer bound keys might be more difficult to handle (this might grow too big and slow down, or it won't because it's dynamic, so it should be fine)

 # Neovim 0.5 features